KastenTaco/zmk-config-sofle-sean/README.md

 ## Keymap image

 The keymap image is created using [keymap-drawer](https://github.com/caksoylar/keymap-drawer).
-It can be regenerated with the commands:
+It can be regenerated with the following commands:

 ```sh
 keymap -c img/keymap_drawer.config.yaml parse -c 10 -z config/temper.keymap > img/temper.yaml